alpiepho/wled_ideas/README.md

 I was also hesitent because I wanted to understand the bigger concepts of WLED before I blindly started installing software.

+I did need to install new driver, then connected to "wserial*" instead of "serail*".
+That should make sense when you see it.

 ## My HW
 - WS2812 5V 150 count - https://www.amazon.com/gp/product/B07BH37JGC/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
 - Adafruit QT Py ESP32 Pico - WiFi Dev Board with STEMMA QT - https://www.adafruit.com/product/5395